 - Four implants in the lower jaw for a removable implant overdenture

-- All on 4, a non-removable screw-retained prosthesis
+- All on Four or All on Six, a non-removable screw-retained prosthesis

 Dental Implants vs a Fixed Bridge And Dentures